-At each blade/gate pair test point a 10-minute dwell is waited out to allow everything to settle out and capture a good long sample of what should be steady-state data in hopes that at some point in that 10 minutes before a data point is recorded.
+At each blade/gate pair test point, a 3-5-minute dwell is waited out to allow everything to settle out before a data point is recorded.

 In the new Hybrid Index Test method adopted for this test, a large number of readings are streamed to memory for subsequent off-line ITB PostProcessor SteadyState analysis that consists of a linear regression by least squares fit and standard deviation for each blade/gate pair.
 These form a data set for every individual fixed blade angle as shown by the blue highlighted tables in Figure 2.